yufeikang/mcp-proxy/README.md

   args                  Any extra arguments to the command to spawn the server -e KEY VALUE, --env KEY VALUE
                         Environment variables used when spawning the server.
 Can be used multiple times.
+  --pass-environment, --no-pass-environment
+                        Pass through all environment variables when spawning the server.

 SSE server options:
   --sse-port SSE_PORT   Port to expose an SSE server on.
 Default is a random port